 We welcome the vision of Better Births to achieve maternity care that is “safer, more personalised, kinder, professional and more family friendly”.
 The NHS Long Term Plan is another important step forward, including a commitment that “action to drive down health inequalities is central to everything we do”.
 We hope our research adds to the imperative to make these aspirations reality.

 Since publication of the research we have developed an Action Plan together with NHS England, the Royal College of Midwives, the Royal College of Obstetrician and Gynaecologists, and experts from across maternity care, family support services, local government, housing, and the voluntary and community sector.
-We look forward to continuing to work in partnership with these individuals and agencies, and with others, to ensure the human rights of women facing disadvantage are upheld during pregnancy, birth and early motherhood.
+We look forward to continuing to work in partnership with these individuals and agencies, and with others, to ensure the human rights of women and birthing people facing disadvantage are upheld during pregnancy, birth and early motherhood/ parenthood.

 With thanks to Trust for London for supporting the collaborative research, and to the Baring Foundation for supporting our peer partnership work with Birth Companions.